-All these fears come from judgment of oneself, not the others.
-It is important that pre-marriage counselors find ways to overcome these fears, because doing so will allow them greater intimacy with their clients.
+All these fears come from a judgment of oneself, not others.
+It is important that pre-marriage counselors find ways to overcome these fears because doing so will allow them greater intimacy with their clients.

 How should pre-marriage counselors conduct premarital counseling?

 When planning premarital counseling sessions, it is essential that the couple be scheduled at least 6 months before the planned wedding date.
 Read this article to know why and when to start premarital counseling.

 The premarital counseling process often involves hard work and sacrifice by both partners.
 Talking about a marriage commitment is very different from actually making one.
 Preparation makes things go much more smoothly on “D” day!

 Conduct an initial interview with the couple before starting the session officially: